-How to Create an Effective-Disability-Compliance-Program
+How to Create an Effective Disability Compliance Program

-Section 508 of the Rehabilitation Act (29 U.S.C. § 794d) requires that Federal agencies’ electronic and information technology is accessible to people with disabilities, including employees and members of the public.
+Section 508 of the Rehabilitation Act (29 U.S.C. § 794d) requires that federal agencies’ electronic and information technology is accessible to people with disabilities, including employees and members of the public.
 An employer must be able to create, revise, and maintain a sustainable Disability Compliance Program while also demonstrating high visibility of the program through its own employees and stakeholders, website, and policies.
 Ensuring your services are accessible to everyone should be the standard and not merely a goal.
 Your strategy should include an accountability framework, with benchmarks to assess progress and accelerate change in disability inclusion.

 The following provides some insight for creating an effective Section 508 Compliance Program: